maljjin/calculator_tester/README.md

 - Chrome browser and the appropriate chromedriver

 # Usage
 Robot suites can be used from your command line utility.
 The general command is very simple : robot calculator_tester.robot .
 Many optional parameters can be used as described in the Robot documentation.
-For example, you can run a subset of tests by using the tag system (e.g.: robot --include regression calculator_tester.robot ).
-The framework also comes with the Robot utility allowing you to customize your logs.
+For example, you can run a subset of tests by using the tag system (e.g.: robot --include regression calculator_tester.robot ; it will run only the tests tagged as regression).
+The framework also comes with the Rebot utility allowing you to customize your logs.

 # Limitations
 - The calculator app doesn't have a button to clear the data from the input field.
 This testing suite uses heavily the Reload Page keyword from Selenium as a workaround.